 The B-Vitamins are a nice addition, as the three of them together have been variously linked to improved energy, focus, and muscle retention.
 It’s easy to see why they were included.

 It’s a little hard to say the same for some of the other ingredients.
 The glutamine is a typical addition; many people feel that it’s a good for building muscle, but when taken as a supplement, most of it gets stored in the gut and doesn’t make its way to the muscles.

-Then there’s the Fat Loss Blend.
-The first ingredient is phosphatidylserine, an amino acid that may improve focus and mental health.
-Usually, you take 100mg three times a day.
+Then there’s the Fat Loss Blend of 310 milligrams.
+The first ingredient is phosphatidylserine, an amino acid that may improve focus and reduce cortisol.(4) But usually, you take 100mg to 800mg three times a day.

 There’s green tea extract, which their site says will “boost your metabolism” and help burn fat, but studies are mixed and again, the serving size is so small that it probably just provides antioxidants.